ulfschneider/ulfschneider.github.io/_pages/spitfire.md

 message: Spitfire
 permalink: /spitfire/
 ---
 Spitfire is a virtual whiteboard to be shared by multiple persons at the same time.
 Users will be anonymous - so no one needs to sign in.

+For example, it can be used as a simple task board, in agile retrospectives or in brainstorming sessions, simply whenever teams are working across different locations and want to have immediate feedback on content change.

 ![]({{site.url}}/i/spitfire/spitfire.jpg)